bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-example.md

 E_2 = v_2**2 / 2 - mu / r_2  # km**2/s**2
 ```

 Then, we can calculate the properties of the Hohmann transfer orbit.
-Interestingly, the specific orbital energy of the transfer orbit is independent of the inclination, since it depends only on the semimajor axis, from Eq. {eq}`eq:ellipse-specific-energy`.
+Interestingly, the specific orbital energy of the transfer orbit is independent of the inclination, since it depends only on the semimajor axis, from @eq:ellipse-specific-energy.
 Thus, the velocity at apogee and perigee of the transfer orbit also don't depend on inclination.

 ```{code-cell} ipython3
 r_p = r_1